aviacommerce/avia-docs/content/docs/how-to-contribute.md

   - "tips/introduction.html"
 ---

-This guide should help developers get started with contributing to snitch.
+This guide should help developers get started with contributing to avia.